ydxu2025/ydxu2025.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='#'>Affiliations:</a> College of Computer Science and Artificial Intelligence, Fudan University.
+subtitle: <a href='#'>Affiliations:</a> College of Computer Science and Artificial Intelligence, and AI3 Institute, Fudan University.

 profile:
   align: right